emlinhax/xv/README.md

 # xv
 single-header pointer/value encryption

-- randomizes the algorithm for each variable so it never looks the same
+- randomizes the algorithm for each variable to make analysis more difficult
 - no external dependencies required

 example: